-This money saving tip should save your 50-80% off the sales price.
+This money saving tip should save you 50-80% off the sales price.
 That is money that you can spend on something else.

 Time to do it yourself.

-This is one of the top thrifty living habit.
+This is one of the top thrifty living habits.

 You have to know how to do something yourself (and thanks to YouTube, you can watch a tutorial).
 You can save thousands of dollars by learning how to do it yourself.